-Rev-Trac, an automated SAP change management platform, combines many features and capabilities for a smooth and safe transition to S/4HANA.
+Rev-Trac, the SAP DevOps Orchestration Platform, combines many features and capabilities for a smooth and safe transition to S/4HANA.

 Key functionalities include:

-Workflow: Rev-Trac is a fully featured SAP change, release and transport management solution written in ABAP.
+Workflow: Rev-Trac Platinum is a highly flexible and tightly controlled ABAP workflow engine but to SAP–certified and best practice standards.
 The technology controls the end-to-end process for your SAP changes.

-That is, from the initial need for a change such as Production fix or project-related change, to testing and documentation, and deployment to Production.
+That is, from the initial need for a change, such as a Production fix or project-related change, to testing and documentation, and deployment to Production.
 Rev-Trac also manages retrofits if you have an environment with secondary development and quality systems.

-With Rev-Trac, all the necessary people on the relevant teams are automatically notified when their approval is needed.
+With Rev-Trac, all the relevant team members are automatically notified when their approval is needed.
 It enforces all the required documentation and testing steps and provides a complete audit trail for all SAP changes.

 Error Detection: A key component of Rev-Trac is its real-time and automated error detection capabilities, reducing the risk of SAP system availability issues.